 - Mark your calendar for this meeting.
 Subscribe our newletters to stay tuned with us.

 Drug development has made remarkable steps in recent years.
-From the advancement of highly potent anti-infectious disease agents, to compounds with limited drug-drug interactions, agents with novel modes of action, and importantly, more favourable formulations.
-This new repertoire of anti-infectious disease agents such as monoclonal antibodies (mAbs) and long-acting drugs (LA-drugs) will radically change the way infectious diseases (IDs) will be treated in the near future.
+These changes range from the advancement of highly potent anti-infectious disease agents, to compounds with limited drug-drug interactions, agents with novel modes of action, and importantly, more favorable formulations.
+This new repertoire of anti-infectious disease agents such as monoclonal antibodies (mAbs) and long-acting drugs (LADs) will radically change the way infectious diseases (IDs) will be treated in the near future.

 After participating in this unique translational workshop, delegates will be able to: